 Wisconsin Regional Art Program:

-In celebration of WRAP’s 75th anniversary, the Annual State Art Conference and exhibit returns to the Pyle Center in Madison Wisconsin.
+In celebration of the beginning of WRAP’s second 75 years (we celebrated our 75th anniversary in 2015), the Annual State Art Conference and exhibit will take place at the Pyle Center in Madison, Wisconsin.
 We hope you will join your fellow artists to receive recognition for your artwork.
 The program will include announcement of awards and is cosponsored by the University of Wisconsin and Wisconsin Regional Artists Association.

 Conference registration form

-Click here to download the conference registration form.
+Click here for the 2016 online registration form to print and mail in.
 If you would like to have a registration form mailed to you, please contact Alli Timmins at 608-263-6670.

 - 9am: Registration, coffee, and informal viewing of the exhibition.
 Time to meet your friends and renew your membership in the Wisconsin Regional Artists Association (co-sponsor with the UW-Madison's Department of Liberal Studies and the Arts).